-Ministers set for Brexit powers summit
+Still no deal after Brexit powers talks

 'Bizarre proposal'

-Scottish Brexit minister Mike Russell said the deal currently on the table would "tie the Scottish parliament's hands".
+Scottish Brexit Minister Mike Russell said the deal currently on the table would "tie the Scottish parliament's hands".

 He said the UK offer was a "bizarre proposal" which "would allow them to treat a straight refusal of the Scottish parliament to consent to changes in devolved powers as a green light to go ahead and change them anyway".